filmil/bazel-registry/ai/generate_spec.md

 # Create a program in //cmd/generate

-Read the file //GEMINI.md for general rules and approaches.
+* Read the file //GEMINI.md for general rules and approaches.
+* Use `bazel build //...` to verify if the project builds.

 Then perform the task outlined below.